AngryDuchess/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 This project introduces two ways to communicate with your database.
 One is by using a low-level library that provides a straightforward way to interact with MySQL databases using raw SQL queries while still in the python environment called MySQLdb.
 The other way is by using an ORM, sqlalchemy, which is a higher-level library for python.
 The ORM allows you to abstract away the details of the underlying database

-Here is the installations needed for this project to run on your computer:
+Here are the installations needed for this project to run on your computer:
 1. Install and activate venv
 ```
 $ sudo apt-get install python3.8-venv